Bkishiyama/reviewer-dashboard/README.md

 This is the set-up for Ubuntu 22.04.

 ### Setup

+This lab is for Ubuntu 22.04.

+*THIS PART IS NOT YET NEEDED*.
+In another class, I will attach IoTGoat to the network.
+In progress.
 1. Import the IoTGoat .vdi into VirtualBox; set its NIC to Internal Network "iotlab"
 2. Set Kali's NIC to an Internal Network, "iotlab"
 3. Ubuntu needs a NIC set on "iotlab"